edoardols/rossler-synchronization/README.md

 ## How To Use

-Open src folder and run the script:
+Open src/app folder and run the script:
 - *main.m* for using the GUI
 - *mainScripting.m* for operation on parameters (like doing the mean, etc)